What about getting some ideas before we talk about money?

 If you have managed to read this far there is one important thing you must know: We may have giving you the impression that all our projects doesn’t cost anything.
 They DO!
 You can’t create anything without money.

 But the cost for all our events are close to nothing compared to the government funded events, we have witnessed in our years in Nepal.
-Projects that have removed the art scene’s focus away from art ideas.
+Projects that have removed the art scene’s focus away from the essential: ideas, creativity & spontaneity.

 All costs have been funded by our small but well-run business in Lazimpat: Tings Kathmandu, 100 % locally managed.